Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3350 - Mobile Application/🟦10 # SQLite Database/🟩1 @ SQL.md

 	- Workaround that allows you to insert empty rows
 	- Use null
 - Third argument must be a `ContentValues` with values for the row
-- Returns the id of the newly inserted item
+- Returns the id of the newly inserted item.
+If it was 0 or less then it wasnt inserted successfully

 _For example:_
 ```java